 Private health insurance in Canada

-You may want to supplement coverage with private health insurance that can be customised according to your needs.
+You may want to supplement coverage with private health insurance that can be customized according to your needs.

-According to health law in Canada, if your employer offers health benefits, you are legally obligated to get on the programme.
+According to health law in Canada, if your employer offers health benefits, you are legally obligated to get on the program.
 You may choose to purchase other supplemental health insurance for additional coverage.
-Still, the only way to opt out of an employer health programme is by taking a leave of absence.
+Still, the only way to opt out of an employer health program is by taking a leave of absence.

 You may also decide to go entirely with full coverage with private health insurance.

-The advantage of this is that you can customise according to your medical needs and pay the premiums accordingly.
+The advantage of this is that you can customize it according to your medical needs and pay the premiums accordingly.